LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 Now it should have installed Auth0 Management API into your project.
 We have declared the Management API namespace in the C# controller where we are going to render the users.

-We use do this in HomeController in the sample you downloaded.
+We do this in HomeController in the sample you downloaded.
 Go to `HomeController.cs` now and add the Auth0 Management API namespace.

 ```
 using Auth0.ManagementApi;